NumericalEnvironmental/Semi-analytical_groundwater_plume_model/README.md

 ![Preview](https://numericalenvironmental.files.wordpress.com/2017/07/plume_map.png)

 This julia script integrates groundwater plume source terms to develop an advective-dispersive model for informing allocation calculations.
 Multiple sources with different shapes and time-dependent release histories are supported, as are scale-dependent dispersion coefficients.
-The metholodology is discussed in more detail on my blog (https://numericalenvironmental.wordpress.com/2017/07/11/a-semi-analytical-groundwater-plume-model-for-allocation-python-versus-julia-speed-comparison/).
+The methodology is discussed in more detail on my blog (https://numericalenvironmental.wordpress.com/2017/07/11/a-semi-analytical-groundwater-plume-model-for-allocation-python-versus-julia-speed-comparison/).

 The following text input files are required: